 The Chateau is a real history lesson in the grand and royal history of France.
 Originally a hunting lodge built in the 12th century, Fontainebleau became a palace for the Kings and Queens of France in the 15th century, a suitably grand, vast building to display the divine right of Kings to the ordinary people.

 Troyes in Champagne

-Troyes is directly south of Reims and south east of Paris.
-It’s a beautifully small city, with cobbled streets and winding alleyways.
+Troyes is directly south of Reims and southeast of Paris.
+It’s a beautiful small city, with cobbled streets and winding alleyways.
 It takes around 90 minutes by train from Paris and makes a good stop over if you are driving from Paris down to Dijon and Burgundy.

 Chartres in the Loire

 The cathedral alone is a reason to visit Chartres.
 You see it from far off, its soaring spire dominating the flat landscape of cornfields around the city.
 The cathedral was built in an amazingly short 25 years, with the north and south porches added 20 years later.
 Unlike other Gothic cathedrals which either took centuries to build or which burnt down and were rebuilt, it is a remarkable example of a certain Gothic style.